qauaan0/cybersecurity-portfolio/soc-level-1/ElasticCase.md

 # Tools and Environment
+Platform: Cyberdefenders
-Elastic SIEM in a simulated lab environment
+Tools: Elastic SIEM in a simulated lab environment

 # Context